Walt Medicis Dance Studio in Syracuse, New York

 COMBINATION: A sequence of step patterns or figures.
 Also AMALGAMATION.
 Back

-COUNTERPARTS: Description of the lady's movements when they are the same as the man's but with the opposite side of SUPPORTING FOOT; one change of weight.
+COUNTERPART: Description of the lady's movements when they are the same as the man's but with the opposite side of SUPPORTING FOOT; one change of weight.
 Back

 DOWNBEAT: The down beat corresponds to the first beat in the measure as the "UP" BEAT corresponds to the last beat in the measure.
 Back